About George Juniper & Co, Bespoke Lighting Design

 Mark’s Soho office!

-Mark trained as a Royal Navy Engineer and returned to his family business in Bures to help run their village garage and shop, repairing cars whilst training to become a fully qualified automotive engineer.
+Mark trained as a Royal Navy Engineer and returned to the family business in Bures to manage and develop their garage, incorporating new technology and advancing an already well established business providing excellence in all disciplines of the motor industry.
 Engineering is a passion for Mark and his knowledge of materials, attention to detail and love of working with metal was born from this part of his career.
 Mark always has big, creative ideas and strives constantly to develop himself and his skills.
 He departed from his automotive roots when the magnetic draw of London took him first to Shoreditch, working in print and advertising for the now global company Taylor James, and then Soho, forever his second home, where he worked for several years in business development for various production houses, including Tangent TV with Neil Morrissey at the helm and in film post production at the internationally recognised Lip Sync Group.

 Beth embarked on a career in the theatre, undertaking an apprenticeship at the Wolsey Theatre in Ipswich and then training at Guildhall School of Music & Drama.
 Stints followed as a Deputy Stage Manager at The Gate Theatre in Notting Hill, Watford Palace Theatre, The Tricycle and Hampstead Theatre, running rehearsals by day and managing shows at night.
 One of her favourite parts of the job was sourcing props and furniture as this tapped into her love of antiques and researching different periods of interiors.
 Beth made the leap into television in her mid-twenties, working at independent production companies before bagging a staff role at the BBC where she stayed for 14 years.
 Beth still freelances in the television industry today and enjoys “keeping her hand in” making landmark science programmes for BBC Studios and beautifully crafted documentaries for a local indie.